AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_User.md

             from being able to authenticate in the future.
             Existing access tokens for the User will be valid until their expiration date.
-Refresh tokens on behalf of the ser will no longer be valid after the User has been deleted.
+Refresh tokens on behalf of the User will no longer be valid after the User has been deleted.

 ### Request